philsupertramp/blog/src/notes/the-wet-dream-of-a-lora-explorer.md

 Once the features of these portraits are extracted, I can use them to generate new images of Margot Robbie in different situations.

-For instance I could generate some images of her in a red dress, standing in a garden.
+For instance I could generate some images of her in a black dress.
 I used this example, because it makes the application quite obvious.
-We didn't include any picture of her in a red dress, so the model doesn't have any information about how she looks in a red dress.
-But it should be able to generate a picture of her in a red dress, based on the other images.
+We didn't include any picture of her in a black dress, so the model doesn't have any information about how she looks in different clothing.
+But it should be able to generate a picture of her in any kind of dress, in any color and any situation, based on the other images.

 > Prompt: `professional photoshoot full body portrait of a woman in a short black dress`